UTP vs F/UTP vs S/FTP: Which cable shielding do you actually need?

 Does shielded cable cost more to install?

 Yes.
-The cable itself costs 20-70% more, plus you need shielded connectors and patch panels.
+The cable itself costs roughly 50 to 110% more, plus you need shielded connectors and patch panels.
 Installation time also increases because shielded cable is thicker and stiffer to pull, and termination is more involved.

 We stock professional-grade network cable in UTP, F/UTP, and S/FTP configurations.
 All our cable uses 100% solid copper conductors (never CCA), LSZH jackets meeting Australian standards, and is backed by our limited lifetime warranty.